 - Use something other than your mother's maiden name as a password for your accounts.
 This is information that can be discovered quite easily.

-- Unless you are certain of the security of your mailbox, mail bill payments at the post office and arrange to pick up new checks at your bank.
+- Unless you are certain of the security of your mailbox, mail bill payments at the post office.

 For Victims of Identity Theft